Convex Coupled Matrix and Tensor Completion: Abstract

 \section{Abstract}

-We propose a set of convex low rank inducing norms for a \emph{coupled} matrices and tensors (hereafter coupled tensors), which shares information between matrices and tensors through common modes.
-More specifically, we propose a mixture of the overlapped trace norm and the latent norms with the matrix trace norm, and then, we propose a new completion algorithm based on the proposed norms.
-A key advantage of the proposed norms is that it is convex and can find a globally optimal solution, while existing methods for coupled learning are non-convex.
-Furthermore, we analyze the excess risk bounds of the completion model regularized by our proposed norms which show that our proposed norms can exploit the low rankness of coupled tensors leading to better bounds compared to uncoupled norms.
-Through synthetic and real-world data experiments, we show that the proposed completion algorithm compares favorably with existing completion algorithms.
+We propose a set of convex low-rank inducing norms for \emph{coupled} matrices and tensors (hereafter coupled tensors), in which information is shared between the matrices and tensors through common modes.
+More specifically, we first propose a mixture of the overlapped trace norm and the latent norms with the matrix trace norm, and then, propose a completion model regularized using these norms to impute coupled tensors.
+A key advantage of the proposed norms is that they are convex and can be used to find a globally optimal solution, whereas existing methods for coupled learning are non-convex.
+We also analyze the excess risk bounds of the completion model regularized using our proposed norms and show that they can exploit the low-rankness of coupled tensors, leading to better bounds compared to those obtained using uncoupled norms.
+Through synthetic and real-data experiments, we show that the proposed completion model compares favorably with existing ones.